 Breakfast Club is accessible from our Eddish Road entrance, doors open from 8:00am until 8:30am.

 All meals are prepared on site by our skilled catering team our menus are designed to provide a healthy balance.
 Our menus take into account the various needs of our children and include vegetarian options.
-Children can only switch from cooked meals to sandwiches at the beginning of every half term, please contact the office in advance if you wish to change for the next half term.

 Free School Meals

 If you or your partner receives income support (IS), Income Based Job Seekers Allowance (IBJSA), or benefit support under part VI of the Immigration and Asylum Act 1999 your child may be entitled to free school meals.
 Your child may also be entitled to free school meals if you are receipt of Child Tax Credit (but not entitled to working tax credit) and have an income not exceeding £16,190.
 Please contact the academy office for help, advice and an application form.
 More information on free school meals can be found here.